 SI.
-No. Preceding Financial Amount transferred to Unspent CSR Amount spent in the nsferred to any fun e VII as per sectior • Amount remaining to be spent in Year Account under section 135 (6) (in ₹) reporting Financial Year (in ₹) Name of the Fund Name of the Amount (in ₹) Date of N.A.
+No. Preceding Financial Amount transferred to Unspent CSR Amount spent in the nsferred to any fun e VII as per sectior • Amount remaining to be spent in Year Account under section 135 (6) (in ₹) reporting Financial Year (in ₹) Name of the Fund Amount (in ₹) Date of transfer succeeding Financial Years. (in ₹) N.A.